 - Ask small business owners or employees what they are most thankful for this year and post their responses along with a link to their business.

 - Create a post where you invite small businesses to give a shout-out to their hardworking employees.
 Customers respond to people who make others feel good.

-- If your community is experiencing a shortage of some kind (like a lack of turkeys, for instance) invite businesses to share their in-stock items and ask that they keep the post updated if they sell out.
-There are a lot of supply chain issues this year and providing this service can help many of your residents feel a little less stressed.
+- If your community is experiencing a run on a product or brand (like that hot toy this season) invite businesses to share their in-stock items and ask that they keep the post updated if they sell out.
+This kind of post could make for many satisfied customers.

 - Share a list (or images) of the best small business holiday decorations.

 - Ask small business owners what their holiday wish is.

 - Highlight small businesses that are giving back this holiday season.

 - Place a spotlight on small/local nonprofits in your area.
 Many of them count on the 4th quarter for a lot of their donations.
 Most people think of the large nonprofits, but may not be aware of some of the smaller local ones.
 Act as a bridge between those who want to make a monetary or time donation and those who need it.